-I am an arts-educator and pedagogical consultant who has worked in education, health, social and cultural fields in the UK for 20 years developing creative and innovative approaches to learning, professional development and consulting on pedagogy and educational early years projects.
+I am an international arts-educator and pedagogical consultant who has worked in education, health, social and cultural fields for 20 years developing creative and innovative approaches to learning, professional development and consulting on early years projects and pedagogy.

 I speak, write and share my work alongside of the educators with whom I work to raise the profile and illuminate what is possible in early childhood education.
 I have developed a wide repertoire of training material that helps to engage and ignite the curiosity of educators and develop deep thinking about children’s learning processes and the researchful pedagogic practices that can support children’s meaning-making strategies.

 I am a Co-Director of Sightlines-Initiative, the UK reference point for Reggio Children, Reggio Emilia, Italy and participated in the 2010 and 2013 International Network meetings as well as attending many study tours for the past 16 years.
 I am currently developing transnational opportunities for exchange, dialogue and reflection about children, education and culture in collaboration with a network of schools I work alongside in the UK and Pre-Schools in Stockholm, Sweden.